 The DSCSA seeks to further enhance the security of the supply chain through the serialization of drug products.
 Serialization is accomplished by affixing to packages and cases a “product identifier,” which is a standardized graphic (i.e., a two-dimensional dot matrix) that carries, among other data, the product’s standardized numerical identifier (SNI), lot number, and expiration date in both human- and machine-readable format.

-Enhanced verification requirements also go into effect, incrementally, beginning November 27, 2018 (delayed by one year based on feedback from manufacturers and trading partners on concerns with industry readiness).
-Contemporaneous with the obligation to affix and/or receive product identifiers, manufacturers (2018), repackagers (2018), wholesale distributors (2019), and dispensers (2020) must have systems and processes in place to verify the SNI of suspect products upon request by a trading partner.
-Such verification must also be done for saleable returns—an important operational issues, especially for wholesale distributors—2019.
-By November 2019, wholesale distributors are required to verify the saleable product identifiers for any salable products that have been returned before they can be restocked and resold.
+Enhanced verification requirements also went into effect, incrementally, beginning November 27, 2018 (delayed by one year based on feedback from manufacturers and trading partners on concerns with industry readiness).
+Contemporaneous with the obligation to affix and/or receive product identifiers, manufacturers (2018), repackagers (2018), wholesale distributors (2019), and dispensers (2020) were expected to have systems and processes in place to verify the SNI of suspect products upon request by a trading partner.
+Such verification became an explicit operational requirement for saleable returns—an important operational issue, especially for wholesale distributors—in 2019.
+Wholesale distributors are now required to verify the saleable product identifiers for any salable products that have been returned before they can be restocked and resold.